gsboast/gettingandcleaningdata/codebook.md

 * freqBodyAccStdZ

->Mean of the features: Fast Fourier Transform Frequency (Freq) of estimated body (Body) Triaxial Angular velocity from the gyroscope (Gyro) sensor	Magnitude, mean and standard deviations:
+> The mean of the features: Fast Fourier Transform Frequency (freq) of estimated body (Body) Triaxial Angular velocity from the gyroscope (Gyro) sensor magnitude (mag), mean and standard deviations including the the X-Y-Z coordinate values were named as follows:

 * freqBodyGyroJerkMagMean
 * freqBodyGyroJerkMagStd